Ornamental Pineapple Plant (Ananas Bromeliad) Indoor Care, Propagation & Common Problems

-Ananas species are popular Bromeliad plants varieties which produce a colorful flower-head followed by small aromatic fruits if grown under warm and humid conditions.
+Ananas species are popular Bromeliad varieties which produce a colorful flower-head followed by small aromatic fruits if grown under warm and humid conditions.

 Ornamental Pineapples are generally grown for their foliage and beautiful flower-heads.
 The leaves are sword-shaped and sharp-pointed, growing in a rosette around the stem.
 They are among the best plants for the front porch or entrance.